 If you’re reading this, chances are that you’re in the market for a fantastic drum rompler that’ll take your songwriting to the next level.

-Toontrack have done a fantastic job at developing both of these, and you might be wondering whether Superior Drummer is worth the extra cash.
+Toontrack have done a fantastic job at developing both EZDrummer and Superior Drummer 3 (following on from, you guessed it, Superior Drummer 2), both have great drums sounds, but you might be wondering whether Superior Drummer is worth the extra cash.

 Like most things, the answer isn’t so clear cut, and just because Superior Drummer is more expensive, doesn’t mean it’s the right fit for you.